Azasakhe/Netflix/FAQ.md

 Probably future changes by developers will be necessary.

 - Netflix has implemented some changes, so changes will need to be made by the developers of the add-on.

+### The error - Entity used incorrect user authentication data type

+It happens very rarely, so it is difficult to find a solution, it is usually a temporary problem that solves itself in a day or two without doing anything.

+### The error - Entity used incorrect key exchange data type

+It happens very rarely, so it is difficult to find a solution, it is usually a temporary problem that solves itself in a day or two without doing anything.

 ## Video